Bltgn/DF-succubus/README.md

 * Press + and - to chose a civ that uses the 'cabinet' tile to display its colonies on the map.
 * Pressing tab again until seeing the list of neighbors will confirm your choice, your selected race is the first one.

+# Modified vanilla files #
+The following changes were done on the original DF files.
+Please keep them in mind if you combine this mod with others.
+* entity_default.txt: Added siege triggers to dwarves, made humans, elves and kobold attack faster.

 # Magma #
 Magma is a major resource for this race.
 Succubi are immune to heat and many of their workshops are powered by molten rock.